parkrevil/bunner-cors-rs/README.md

 #### `Origin::predicate`

 Allows you to set custom validation logic.
-Returns the request Origin as-is when returning `true`, rejects when returning false.
+Returns the request Origin as-is when returning `true`, rejects when returning `false`.

 ```rust
 let options = CorsOptions::new()